ryangleason82/DevConnect/README.md

         - npm i jwt-decode
     - Passport: works with authorization.
 Allows users to "travel" to different API routes based on permission
         - npm i passport
-    - React: front end frameword
+    - React: front end framework
     - Nodejs: backend server
     - Concurrently: gives you ability to run two commands at once on terminal.
 Run client server and backend server.
 Not necessary to open two terminals
         - npm i concurrently